Electronicks/Pocket_FSM/README.md

 class Lockdown;		// The safe is in lockdown and requires a reset to use again.
 ```

 At this point we have none of the links between the different pieces, but that's okay because we're in the header, we just do declarations here.
 Declaring the concrete states is optional in the header, it could be done in the source file instead, but it may be relevant to the user of the state machine since the state names are stringified, and it may be pertinent for that person to know what those values could be.
+Of course the implementation class is only forward declared in the header here.
 At this point we haven't even used the framework! but this is about to change.
 Let's declare the base state for our safe, which will be cleverly called SafeState.

 ```c++
 class SafeState : public pocket_fsm::StatePimplIF<SafeImpl>